Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-A unique identifier assigned to the applicant.
+A unique identifier for the applicant, typically in the format ORD followed by a series of numbers.
 </td>

 </tr>